 Most Mist Elves didn’t object.
 They wanted for nothing under Aelynar’s rule and were content to keep apart from the other tribes, but a small minority chafed under his restrictions, including his son Aeris.
-You’d have thought Aeris would have been more tolerant, given what he’d put up with as a young Elf, but as he aged, he took on his father’s prejudices.
+You’d have thought Aeris would have been more tolerant as an adult, given what he’d put up with as a young Elf, but as he aged, he took on his father’s prejudices.
 Certainly there was more to the way he treated Emerre than Emerre’s lack of wings, a lot more, but his bigotry was part of it.

 I gave the nod to the Mist Elves as the oddest looking tribe, but the Sea Elves were a close second.
 Their skin tones ranged from the deep blue of the ocean to the pale green at the center of a ripe avocado, and they had hair to match, along with a few shades of blonde.
 Cerelim, their king, had a body the color of the sky and navy hair perfect for the field of stars on Old Glory.
-He wore only a loin cloth of seaweed and, when he rode across the waves in a snail shell chariot pulled by a team of seahorses, aglow with sorcery, he looked like a pale blue god.
+He wore only a loin cloth of seaweed and, when he rode across the waves in a snail shell chariot pulled by a team of seahorses.
+Aglow with sorcery, he looked like a pale blue god.

 The sea called to Cerelim and so, in the fourth century, he waved good-bye to Nammoran and led his people to the mouth of the Daraling where they beheld the Sea of Noontide.
 Rabyn welcomed them, along with a school of creatures from the depths, and took them to the islands of Orlos.
 Cerelim settled on Jali, the largest island, where they found a ring of Stones they named Taljirra.